WonderWoman2020/sbd-project2-2023/README.md

 Second project of Database Structures subject - B-Tree index file to control data file.

 This is a Java CLI application that runs a database-like structure - B-Tree index with associated data file.
-The data file stores simple records consisting of an 8-byte key and 2 integer values (each 4-bytes long).
+The data file stores simple records consisting of an 8-byte key and 2 integer values, representing a mass and speed of some object (each 4-bytes long).
 The index file contains B-Tree structure, which stores entries consisting of an aforementioned data record key and a page number in the data file, on which the record is written.

 **Briefly on how B-Tree indexing works**